Tour de France 2023 route, teams and how to watch on TV

 Groupama-FDJ (Fra)

-David Gaudu (Fra), Kevin Geniets (Hol), Stefan Küng (Swi), Valentin Madouas (Fra), Thibaut Pinot (Fra), Lars van den Berg (Ned), Olivier Le Gac (Fra), Quentin Pacher (Fra)
+Confirmed team: Lars van den Berg (Ned), David Gaudu (Fra), Kevin Geniets (Ned), Stefan Küng (Swi), Olivier Le Gac (Fra), Valentin Madouas (Fra), Quentin Pacher (Fra), Thibaut Pinot (Fra)

 Ineos Grenadiers (GB)

-Egan Bernal (Col), Jonathan Castroviejo (Spa), Michal Kwiatkowski (Pol), Daniel Martínez (Col), Tom Pidcock (GB), Carlos Rodríguez (Spa)
+Confirmed team: Egan Bernal (Col), Jonathan Castroviejo (Spa), Omar Fraile (Spa), Michal Kwiatkowski (Pol), Daniel Martínez (Col), Tom Pidcock (GB), Carlos Rodríguez (Spa), Ben Turner (GB)

 Intermarché-Circus-Wanty (Bel)

-Biniam Girmay (Eri), Louis Meintjes (SA), Adrien Petit (Fra), Loïc Vliegen (Bel), Georg Zimmermann (Ger), Rui Costa (Por), Lilian Calmejane (Fra), Mike Teunissen (Ned)
+Confirmed team: Lilian Calmejane (Fra), Rui Costa (Por), Biniam Girmay (Eri), Louis Meintjes (SA), Adrien Petit (Fra), Dion Smith (NZ), Mike Teunissen (Ned), Georg Zimmermann (Ger)

 Jayco-Alula (Aus)